ImperialCollegeLondon/wsi/docs/CONTRIBUTING.md

 pip install .[documentation]
 ```

-Run the following to create the component library:
+Navigate to `docs` and run the following to create the component library:
 ```
-python docs\create_class_page.py
+python create_class_page.py
 ```